The dry stone walling workshop

 All about the stones

 Local material and stones are used.
 A common stone in Campania and specifically in Tramonti is Tuff stone.
 With volcanic activity, new material was brought to the surface.
 Tuff stone can even appear in different colours all around Campania.
-The Neapolitan yellow tuff, also called “Pozzolana”, was formed more than over 10.000 years ago.
+The Neapolitan yellow tuff, also called “Pozzolana”, was formed more than 10.000 years ago.
 You can even find some fossils in the stone, since the ash was erupted into the sea.
+Due to its porous nature, Tuff is able to absorb water and to withstand the elements.
+Moreover, tuff is a relatively easy material to mould and carve, which makes it ideal for dry stone wall construction.

 If you continue to drive past the Amalfi coast towards Naples, you will go through the coast of Sorrento.
 Between Sorrento and Meta thick coats of grey-brownish tuff banks rank at the cliffs.
 North of Tramonti, behind the Monte Lattari, greyish tuff was formed way over 30.000 years ago.

-To make these walls a lot of time is needed if you don’t use “more modern” ways like concrete.
+Dry stone wall construction requires a lot of time, attention and precision if you don’t use “more modern” ways like concrete.
 The main advantage for the traditional repair is the permeability of water.
 Unfortunately, concrete still gets sometimes used, the low costs, an “instant” repair and no need of the special rebuilding technique is required.
 Although, the negative effects of the “more modern” walls can be seen.
 Their plain surface gives no habitat for flora and fauna.
+Although Dry stone construction requires more work than modern ways, it’s an ancient art that is worth preserving.

 The work